“How much is too much?”

-When a child has a healthy interest in sport and has the dedication to be the best that they can be, sometimes it can be difficult to get them off the court and the ball out of their hands.
+When a child has a healthy interest in sport, sometimes it can be difficult to get them off the court and the ball out of their hands.
 As with many things in life, balance is important and parents are tasked with the role of trying to encourage the enthusiasm of youth whilst knowing that too much may be putting that child at risk of injury.

-Undoubtably, the biggest consideration when dealing with junior athletes is injury prevention.
-With young age, sport specialisation and high training volumes – they are at high risk.
+When young age, sport specialisation and high training volumes combine – they are at high risk.

 An article from 2017 in the Strength and Conditioning Journal discussed this dilemma.
 How much is too much?

 Interestingly, the article concluded that junior athletes tolerate surprisingly high volumes of sport – but only if the load was tempered by significant rest periods between seasons and a limit on sports specialisation until the late teens.